adamsilver/maintainablecss.com-jekyll/_chapters/04-ids.md

 	  color: blue;
 	}

-If you apply the ID and the class name to the element, the colour will always be red.
+With the example above, the colour will always be red which is not our intention.
+But if we avoid classes the colour will be blue as follows:

 	.someModule {
 	  color: red;